dmbarbour/wikilon/docs/AwelonLang.md

 Other loop combinators can be built upon `z`.
 For example, we can develop a `foreach` function that processes a list or stream.
 The most common loop combinators may be accelerated for performance.

 *Aside:* I've contemplated allowing recursion many times.
-Unfortunately, recursion isn't very helpful in-the-small where our loop combinators can do the job.
-In-the-large, recursion could allow us to model interactive applications in a second-class manner, but would also entangle all things and hinder sharing.
+Unfortunately, recursion isn't very helpful in-the-small where common loop combinators can do the job.
+And in-the-large recursion is just a recipe for entangling code with the environment, hindering sharing and comprehension, which is not congruent with Awelon's goals.
+Further, I hope that we'll gradually elevate Awelon code above explicit loops, instead favoring collections-processing combinators or DSLs.
+Thus, recursion is rejected.

 ## Memoization